Read Parmenides with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: the radical demand that thought must follow what can be coherently said of being, even when ordinary experience protests.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Being is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Being is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between Parmenides and a philosophically serious interlocutor probing the structure of the view.